flokosiol/kirby-focus/README.md

 # Kirby 2 // Focus [BETA]

-With this plugin for [Kirby 2](http://getkirby.com) editors can set an individual focus point to any image, which can be considered when the image is cropped.
+With this plugin for [Kirby 2](http://getkirby.com) you can set an individual focus point to any image, which can be considered when the image is cropped.

 ## Requirements